firstbirdtech/api-docs/source/includes/_concepts.md

 # Concepts

-The following information is essential to understanding how the Firstbird API functions.
+The following information is essential to understanding how the Employee Referrals API functions.
 You should familiarize yourself with it before moving on to the rest of this guide.

 ## Base URL